shekh1234/lemonade/README.md

-# Forum App in React & Redux + Django
+# Lemonade

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+Lemonade (mini E-Commerce project), with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo